-And, if you’d like to know more about how mindfulness could help you become more focused and present in everyday life, I hope you’ll check this out.
-It features Jack Kornfield, PhD, one of the world’s most beloved mindfulness teachers.
+And, if you’d like to know more about how mindfulness could help you become more focused and present in everyday life, I hope you’ll check out our courses on mindfulness.
+There are features of Jack Kornfield, PhD, one of the world’s most beloved mindfulness teachers.

 I’m curious – where are you seeing the growing conversation about mindfulness take place?
 Where you work?
 On a campus?
 Please tell me about it in the comments below.